gleb-shtengel/FIB-SEM/README.md

-# This is a repository for FIB-SEM data processing
+# This is a repository for FIB-SEM data processing and analysis

 ## "Register_FIB-SEM_stack_DASK_v2.ipynb" - Python Notebook for perfroming FIB-SEM stack registration (uses SIFT package in OpenCV, DASK package and few other)